London Buses route 63

 London Buses route 63 is a Transport for London contracted bus route in London, England.
-Running between Honor Oak and King's Cross, it is operated by Abellio London.
+Running between King's Cross station and Honor Oak, it is operated by Transport UK London Bus.

 History

 On 15 September 1954, route 63 was extended from Honor Oak to Crystal Palace as a replacement for the British Railways branch line to Crystal Palace (High Level), which was closed at the same time.

 In 2003, route 63 was withdrawn between Honor Oak and Crystal Palace, replaced by route 363.

-On 13th November 2021, route 63 passed to Abellio London using brand-new electric double decks.
+On 13 November 2021, route 63 passed to Abellio London using 29 new BYD Alexander Dennis Enviro400EVs.
+These buses were specified with high-specification interiors, including skylights and large rear windows, wood-effect flooring, larger wheelchair and buggy spaces, leather seating with phone chargers built into the headrests, and onboard route displays as a pilot of TfL's 'Future Bus' project.

 Current route

 Route 63 operates via these primary locations: